bcgov/digital_marketplace/README.md

 - `app_1 | [back-end] server started port="3000" host="0.0.0.0"`
 - `app_1 | Running "watch:frontEndStatic" (watch) task` (this is usually the last one to complete, so once you see it, you should be good to go)

-To start working within the development environment, open the VS Code Docker extension.

 To access the containerized app:

+Via the command line:

+`docker exec -it <containerId> /bin/bash`

+Via the VS Code Docker extension:

 - Right-click on `dm_app_image` and click "Attach Visual Studio Code."
 A new VS Code window will open and from here you can edit the files and run commands in the terminal.
 (If VS Code doesn't take you directly to the app files, find them at `/usr/app`.)
 - Note: There's a bit of a delay in between making a change and seeing it at localhost.
 Front-end changes require a refresh.
 If you ever make a change and it doesn't show up, confirm you made the change within the container, not on your local machine.

 To access the containerized database:

+Via the command line:

+`docker exec -it <containerId> psql -U digitalmarketplace digitalmarketplace`

+Via the VS Code Docker extension:

 - Right-click on `postgres:10` and click "Attach Shell."
 Once the shell opens, run `psql -U digitalmarketplace digitalmarketplace` to get into the database